Monometra/Onyx-Project/README.md

 ## Prerequisites

+> [!IMPORTANT]
-###This theme styles a built-in Vencord feature.
+> This theme styles a built-in Vencord feature.
 You **must** have the following enabled for this theme to work correctly:

 1.  **[Vencord](https://vencord.dev/)** installed.
 2. Your Spotify account connected to Discord.